 - In another mixing bowl, combine tapioca starch, rice flour, salt and cinnamon powder.
 Then add 1/4 cup water and 3 tablespoons of water, mix well to create a smooth batter.

 - Reserve about 12-15 banana slices to decorate the top of the cake later, add the remaining banana slices to the batter.
 Gently fold the banana slices into the batter.

 - Pour the batter into a mold or pan which will fit inside your steamer (I use a loaf pan).
+Ideally, use a 4''x8'' loaf pan so that the cake will have a height of slightly over 1 inch.
 Place the reserved banana slices on top for decoration.

 - Set up a steamer and wrap a clean towel around the lid to prevent water condensation to drop on the cake (or wipe the lid clean every 10 minutes).
-Steam the cake over medium heat until cooked through (about 25-30 minutes).
-The batter will turn translucent and the edges will start to pull away from the mold.
+Steam the cake over medium to medium-high heat until cooked through (about 25 minutes).
+The batter will turn translucent and the edges will start to pull away from the mold slightly.
 If you insert a toothpick, there should be no wet batter on the toothpick.

 - Remove the mold/pan from the steamer and let it cool down enough to handle.
 Take the cake out of the mold/pan.
 Cut into slices and serve warm with coconut sauce and toasted sesame seeds.

 - While steaming the cake, place a small saucepan over medium-low heat.
 Add coconut milk and 1/4 cup of water and heat gently.
 Stir in salt and sugar.